 - An estimated 1.8 million individuals worldwide became newly infected with HIV in 2017 (2)

 OIC is at the forefront of clinical research into finding safe, effective HIV prevention methods and has been for over 20 years.
-For that reason, OIC was honored to be the first and only site selected in Orlando to particpate in a worldwide HIV vaccine study back in 2010.
-In that study, valuable information was gained that guided subsequent work into finding a HIV vaccine.
-If your interesting in volunteering for any of our current studies, click here.
+For that reason, OIC was honored to be the first and only site selected in Orlando to participate in a worldwide HIV vaccine study back in 2010.
+During that study, valuable information was gained that guided subsequent work.
+So if your interesting in volunteering for any of our current studies, click here.

 We deeply appreciate everyone that has volunteered over the last 20 years for clinical research.